"Together we can do so much!"

 VAERO

 The Virginia Alliance of Equine Rescue Organizations was begun with the idea to unite the non-profit rescues or shelters in Virginia that care for horses in need.
-Because rescuing horses is expensive, stressful, and requires lots of hard work, Brook Hill Farm, Equine Welfare Society and White Bird Appaloosa brought the rescue groups together to help each other.
+Because rescuing horses is expensive, stressful, and requires lots of hard work, Brook Hill Farm, the Equine Welfare Society and White Bird Appaloosa brought the rescue groups together to help each other.
 The VAERO alliance allows all of us to better share resources, network, and support each other in working to support horses in need.

 Virginia 4-H